naglissul/qml/VQE/basic-example.md

 ### Simplified Molecular Hamiltonian for H₂ (Hydrogen Molecule)

+> This is a straight up copy from ChatGPT.
+NOT RELIABLE.

 The **hydrogen molecule (H₂)** is the simplest molecule, and its electronic structure can be approximated using a Hamiltonian involving **two qubits**.

 A simplified version of the Hamiltonian for H₂ in the STO-3G basis (a minimal basis set) can be expressed as: